 Hi there!
-I’m Rebecca and I’m 28 years old.
+I’m Rebecca (she/her) and I’m human being, as are you.

 “They were my thoughts and my hand and the space and the emotions at that time of writing.
 Watch yourself.
 Every minute we change.”